ISAITB/docs-tdl/source/constructs/index.rst

     :header: "Name", "Required?", "Description"

     @title, no, A short title to display for this step (default is "loop").
-    @desc, yes, A description to display to the user on the purpose of the loop.
+    @desc, no, A description to display to the user on the purpose of the loop.
     @stopOnError, no, A boolean flag determining whether the test session should end if this step fails (default is ``false``).
+See also :ref:`tdl-steps-common-stoponerror`.
+    @hidden, no, A boolean flag determining whether or not the step is displayed to users (default is ``false``).
+See also :ref:`tdl-steps-common-hidesteps`.
-See also :ref:`tdl-steps-common-stoponerror`. documentation, no, Rich text content that provides further information on the current step. cond, yes, The condition to verify in order to execute the contained steps.
+    @collapsed, no, A boolean flag determining whether or not the step is displayed as initially collapsed (default is ``false``).
+See also :ref:`tdl-steps-common-collapsed`. documentation, no, Rich text content that provides further information on the current step. cond, yes, The condition to verify in order to execute the contained steps.
 This is provided as an expression (see :ref:`test-case-expressions`). do, yes, Contains as children any sequence of steps to execute if the loop's condition results to true.